nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 #### Creating a custom operator (C++)

-To create a custom operator in C++ it is necessary to create a subclass of {cpp:class}`holoscan::Operator`.
+To create a custom operator in C++, it is necessary to create a subclass of {cpp:class}`holoscan::Operator`.
 The following example demonstrates how to use native operators (the operators that do not have an underlying, pre-compiled GXF Codelet).

 **Code Snippet:** [**examples/ping_multi_port/cpp/ping_multi_port.cpp**](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/ping_multi_port/cpp/ping_multi_port.cpp)